HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/capstone-proposal-assignment-description.md

 # Capstone Proposal Assignment - NSF Graduate Research Fellowship Proposal

 ## Introduction
 The proposal portion of capstone project, you will write a proposal in the style of the NSF Graduate Research Fellowship Program (GRFP).
-This task is designed not only to integrate and apply your knowledge but also to prepare those of you who are considering graduate school with a solid foundation for an actual GRFP proposal.

 ## Objectives
+- Offer an opportunity to examine and reflect upon your academic and professional experiences, and consider a (real or hypothetical) future where you are aloud to pursue those interests with support.
+  - If you are intending to go to graduate school, this assignment may serve as a draft for an actual GRFP application.
+  - If you are NOT intending to go to graduate school, feel free to adapt the vibe assignment to your actual (or hypothetical) future plans.
 - Demonstrate your ability to design a research project with clear objectives.
 - Showcase your understanding of both the Intellectual Merit and Broader Impacts of your proposed research.
 - Prepare a document that can potentially serve as a draft for a future GRFP application.